Do we know what causes PRP?

-Much to the frustration of the PRP global community, we do not know what causes PRP.
+To the never-ending frustration of the PRP global community, we do not know what causes PRP.
 We suspect, however, that genetic factors, an abnormal immune response, or vitamin A deficiency may be involved.
 There is simply insufficient data with which to base a conclusion.

 Based on conversations within the PRP community, we can say with metaphysical certitude that PRP isn’t a punishment for misbehavior or forgetting to put the seat down on a toilet (loo in some parts of the world).
 There are thousands of perfectly wonderful people who have — or had — PRP.
 Moreover, there are many very bad people who don’t have it.